Paternity leave and pay

 To qualify for additional paternity leave and pay employers must receive notice in writing at least eight weeks before the start of the leave.
 This must include:

-- relationship to the mother, and leave is taken to care for the child
+• relationship to the mother, and the leave being requested is to care for the child

 For Additional Paternity leave and pay to be taken the child's mother or adopter must have started working again and any relevant payment must have stopped, with at least two weeks of the 39 week payment period remaining.
 Employees must intend to care for the child during your Additional Statutory Paternity Pay period.
 Additional Statutory Paternity Pay is only payable during the period of the 39 week Maternity Allowance, Statutory Maternity or Statutory Adoption Pay period.
 It cannot continue beyond the end of the statutory maternity pay, maternity allowance or statutory adoption pay period.